bespoken/bespoken-docs/tutorials/debugging-locally.md

 ## **Seeing It In Action**
 Let's see how this works, for that, we are going to locally run the sample project mentioned at the beginning of this tutorial.

-To run the skill locally we are going to use Bespoken proxy.
-If you have not installed our tools yet do it now by running `npm install -g bespoken-tools` from your command line.

-Once done, let's set a breakpoint in the code by clicking on the blank space next to the line 97, just below the declaration of the `GetOnePlayer` function, which will be triggered when we say to the skill that we are going to play with one player only.
+Set a breakpoint in the code by clicking on the blank space next to the line 97, just below the declaration of the `GetOnePlayer` function, which will be triggered when we say to the skill that we are going to play with one player only.

 ![Setting a breakpoint][Create-Run-Config4]